 You’ll also be able to take advantage of a strong position or work on improving the weaker ones.
-This will also ensure that you avoid making
+This will also ensure that you avoid making the

-Understanding the Porter’s Five Forces of Competition
+Understanding Porter’s Five Forces of Competition

 Porter’s five forces model is an analysis tool that uses five industry forces to determine the intensity of competition in an industry and its profitability level.

 These forces determine an industry structure and the level of competition in that industry.
 The stronger competitive forces in the industry are the less profitable it is.

 For example, an industry with low entry barriers, few buyers and suppliers but many substitute products and competitors will be seen as very competitive and thus, not so attractive due to its low profitability.
 On the other hand, an

 This, however, is an extreme example.
 In any market environment, there will always be some forces that favor you, while others that don’t.
 This is where this tool is so useful.
 The tool was created by Harvard Business School professor Michael Porter, to analyze an industry’s attractiveness and likely profitability.
 After its publication in 1979, it has become one of the most popular and widely accepted business strategy tools.

 In this article, we will cover the Porter’s Five Forces Model in detail with its application and use as strategic management and decision-making tool with examples.